 A transcript will be released only upon written request of the student, and only if all financial obligations have been met.
+When submitting a transcript request, the request should include the address to where the transcript should be mailed.
+Any transcript mailed directly to a student will be stamped "Issued to Student."
 There is no charge for the first transcript but subsequent transcripts are \$3 per copy.